California Apartment Accident Lawyers

 Comparative Fault Laws In California

 California follows a comparative negligence system, where multiple parties can share fault for an accident.
-The court will determine the percentage of liability of each party based on their respective responsibility toward the incident.
+The court will determine the percentage of liability for each party based on their respective responsibilities toward the incident.

-Even the victim can be partially responsible for their own injuries.
-They can still receive compensation, but it will be reduced by their percentage of fault.
-An example is when they are found to be 30% for the accident, and their total damages amount to $100,000.
+Even the victim can be partially responsible for their injuries.
+They can still receive compensation, but it may be reduced by their percentage of fault.
+An example is when they are found to be 30% responsible for the accident, and their total damages amount to $100,000.
 They would only be entitled to recover $70,000 ($100,000 minus 30%).

 Reach out to our lawyers to know more about California laws that might apply to your apartment accident.
 Our team is ready to answer your questions and concerns.